Antony-gitau/Hands-on-Data-Analysis-for-Metabolic-Profiling/README.md

-# Hands-on-Data-Analysis-for-Metabolic-Profiling
+# Hands on Data Analysis for Metabolic Profiling Course

-Documentation of my participation in this course (Hands-on Data Analysis for Metabolic Profiling) offered by Imperial College London.
+Documentation of my participation in this course offered by Imperial College London.